ahmedmagdiosman/lrp_toolbox/tensorflow/README.md

                      Linear(100, 10),
                      Softmax()])

-This `net` can then be used to propogate the data through the netowrk
+This `net` can then be used to propogate and optimize using

         output = net.forward(input_data)

+        train = net.fit(output, ground_truth, loss, optimizer)

 visualize the contributions of the input pixels towards the decision by